CHERRY PICKED BALI EXCURSIONS AND ACTIVITIES

 When you are in Bali, you see so many offerings being placed all over the island called Canang Sari where canang means basket and sari means essence.
 They are offerings (banten) made 3 times per day as a symbol of thanks for giving peace to the world and bringing prosperity and good health to the family.

 Making Canang Sari is a therapeutic ritual (think, meditation in motion) that will encourage your artistic side and creativity while learning more about Bali's rich culture.
-Under the guidance of our Detox Retreat manager and a local Balinese herself, Devi Larasati, will empower you with this daily ritual using an assortment of colourful flowers, bamboo strips and busung (young coconut leaves) to create a canang sari as a gift to take back home with you while learning the purpose behind it.
+Under the guidance of our local Detox Retreat manager - Devi Larasati - will empower you with this daily ritual using an assortment of colourful flowers, bamboo strips and busung (young coconut leaves) to create a canang sari as a gift to take back home with you while learning the purpose behind it.

 This labor of love and devotion takes approximately one hour for 1-3 pax.